 (1) All 15-digit gages were created solely for the purpose of the USGS study and so no historical data is available.
+(2) Two given discharge values separated by a slash indicate replicate measurements.

-Abbreviation key: USGS = United States Geological Survey; TX = Texas; ft3/s = cubic feet per second; est. = estimated.
+Abbreviation key: USGS = United States Geological Survey; TX = Texas; $ft^3/s = cubic$ feet per second; est. = estimated.